omar-nafea/FullStack/React_Basics/5_DataFlow&Hooks.md

 ```

 Notice that the convention is to name the state variable and the set of function using array destructuring.
 When you declare a state variable using the `useState`, it returns a pair which is an array with two items.
 Without array destructuring, the code would be long and cumbersome.

-Since it's more confusing and tedious to access the array items by index, array destructuring is preferred and it significantly simplifies the code.
-You now have a new state variable called `showMenu`.
-The `useState` then sets the initial value of `showMenu` as false.

 ```js
 [false, ƒ]
 0: false
 1: ƒ ()length: 1
 ```
+Since it's more confusing and tedious to access the array items by index, array destructuring is preferred and it significantly simplifies the code.
+You now have a new state variable called `showMenu`.
+The `useState` then sets the initial value of `showMenu` as false.

 So to summarize calling the useState hook does two things.
 It creates a state variable with an initial value that represents the current state, which in this example is `showMenu`.
 And it creates a function to **set** that states variable value, which in this case is `setShowMenu`.
 The function `setShowMenu` is used to update the value of show menu bypassing the Boolean value to it.
 It does not matter what names you use for the state variables.

-The `useState` hook should be called at the top level of your component.
+**Hooks can be called only at the top level and only from React functions.**
 In this example, notice that the `useState` hook was used to track the Boolean state value.
 **You can use the `useState` hook to track any type of data.** It could be strings, numbers, arrays, Booleans or objects.
 For instance, you can even track the number of times a button is pressed.
 In addition to the hooks that come out of the box with React, you can also build your own hooks, which will let you extract custom component logic into reusable functions.